digitallyinduced/ihp/Guide/tailwindcss.markdown

         ];
 ```

-Now you need to rebuild your local dev environment:
+Now you need to rebuild your local development environment:

 ```bash
 nix-shell --run 'make -B .envrc'
 ```

-After that you have `node` and `npm` available in your project.
+After that, you have `node` and `npm` available in your project.

-### Installing tailwindcss
+### Installing Tailwind

-Install tailwindcss via npm as usual:
+Install Tailwind via NPM as usual:

 ```bash
 npm init